mcquo011/Regex-Tutorial/develop/gist-template.md

 # Email Regex

-Regular expressions (regex) are a powerful tool for pattern matching and string manipulation.
-One common use case for regex is validating and parsing email addresses.
-In this gist, we'll explore a regex pattern for matching email addresses and explain how it works.
-We'll break down the different components of the regex and provide examples of how it can be used.
-Whether you're building a contact form for your website or validating email addresses in your application, understanding how to use regex for email validation can be a valuable skill to have in your toolkit.
+Regex, often known as regular expressions, is an effective tool for string manipulation and pattern matching.
+The validation and parsing of email addresses is a typical application for regex.
+This gist will examine and describe a regex pattern for matching email addresses.
+We'll dissect the various parts of the regex and give applications for each one.
+Understanding how to use regex for email validation can be a useful ability to have in your toolkit, whether you're creating a contact form for your website or validating email addresses in your application.

 ## Summary

-I will describe the regular expression (regex) for matching email addresses.
-The regex pattern matches the typical email format, consisting of a username, the @ symbol, and a domain name.
-I will explain how the regex works and the different components of it.
-Here is the code for the regex:
+In this gist, I'll go over the regular expression (regex) for email address matching.
+The typical email format consists of a username, the @ symbol, and a domain name; all of these components are contained in the regex pattern.
+I'll go over the different components of the regex and how it works.
+You can find the regex code below:

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/